Who Is Responsible for No-Seat-Belt Injuries in California?

 Pure Comparative Negligence Law

 The no-seat-belt defense goes hand-in-hand with California’s comparative negligence law.
-While the driver or party that causes a car accident in California will be responsible for paying for no-seat-belt injuries, the percentage of the victim’s compensation the defendant will have to pay depends on the situation.
+While the driver or party that causes a car accident in California will be responsible for paying for injuries, the percentage of the victim’s compensation the defendant will have to pay depends on the situation.
 When a defendant alleges a plaintiff’s comparative fault, he or she is aiming to reduce his or her own liability for the accident.

-In a comparative negligence state, the degree of a plaintiff’s fault for the accident will reduce his or her compensatory award correspondingly.
+In a comparative negligence state, the degree of a plaintiff’s fault for the accident will reduce their compensatory award correspondingly.
 If the courts allocate 10% of fault to a plaintiff for failing to wear a seat belt, for example, the plaintiff would receive $90,000 if $100,000 was the original amount awarded.
 The defendant would get to keep the remaining $10,000 – an amount to match the 10% of the plaintiff’s fault.

 How to Prove a No-Seat-Belt Defense